openhab/openhab-js/README.md

 The global `clearTimeout()` method cancels a timeout previously established by calling `setTimeout()`.

-See https://developer.mozilla.org/en-US/docs/Web/API/setTimeout for more information about setTimeout.
+See https://developer.mozilla.org/en-US/docs/Web/API/setTimeout for more information about `setTimeout()`.

 openHAB does not return the integer timeoutID as standard JS does, instead it returns an instance of [openHAB Timer](#openhab-timer).

 #### SetInterval